-Patients that are diagnosed with a urea cycle disorder often have their dietary protein restricted, or they are advised to be a little cautious with the amount of protein they eat.
+Patients that are diagnosed with a urea cycle disorder often have their dietary protein restricted, or they are advised to be a cautious with the amount of protein they eat.

-Restriction of protein is important as it reduces the workload on the urea cycle.
-The aim is to provide the body with sufficient protein to allow for growth and repair of tissue but at the same time reducing quantities to a level your child can tolerate.
+Restriction of protein is important because it reduces the workload on the urea cycle.
+The aim is to provide the body with sufficient protein to allow for growth and repair of tissue but at the same time reducing quantities to a level that your child can tolerate.
 There is a tendency for the amount of protein tolerated to decrease with time because as you get older the growth rate slows.

-Your dietitian will teach you how to measure protein.
-Using this you will be able to control and measure the amount of protein you are allowed in the diet.
-Measuring foods will only relate to protein-containing foods, all other foods can be eaten freely and will not need weighing.
+Your dietitian will teach you how to measure protein so that you will be able to control and measure the amount of protein you are allowed in the diet.
+The protein allowance is highly personalized.
+What may be enough for one patient may be way too much for another.
+Always follow the prescribed amount closely.